 Planning a DIY van build can be overwhelming when you start to get into the details of each aspect of your Sprinter camper van conversion, for everything from the overall layout and deciding what to include (shower or no shower?
 Do you really need a toilet in your van?
 Will you have a fixed or convertible bed setup?) to planning the size of your electrical system and the overall look and style of your campervan.
-And, of course, if you’re planning a DIY van build yourself then you also want to know about the major van conversion mistakes others have made in the past that cannot be changed or fixed later, and how to avoid them in your conversion.
+And, of course, if you’re planning to do a DIY Sprinter conversion then you also want to know about the major van conversion mistakes others have made in the past that cannot be changed or fixed later, and how to avoid them in your own build.

-While you can make certain changes to your campervan in future such as adding another battery or changing the finishing style touches in your van build, such as the decor, other aspects of your van conversion will be the result of fundamentally important decisions that will affect the overall cost, safety, function, liveability and operating life of your campervan.
-These are the decisions that are key to get right when planning your van build as you can’t easily fix or change them later – or at least without a significant cost!
+While you can make certain changes to your camper van in the future, such as adding another battery or changing the finishing style touches in your van build, such as the decor, other aspects of your van conversion will be the result of fundamentally important decisions that will affect the overall cost, safety, function, liveability and operating life of your camper.
+These are the decisions that are key to get right when planning your van conversion as you can’t easily fix or change them later – or at least without a significant cost!

-To help you ensure you avoid those major van conversion mistakes, we’ve listed them here so they’re high on your priorities list when it comes to doing your DIY Sprinter camper van build.
+To help you ensure you avoid those major camper van conversion mistakes, we’ve listed them here so they’re high on your priorities list when it comes to doing yours.

-10 Major Van Conversion Mistakes to Avoid in your DIY Van Build
+10 Major Camper Van Conversion Mistakes to Avoid

-1. Under-budgeting for the total van conversion cost
+1. Under-budgeting for the total camper van conversion cost

 How much does a Sprinter camper van conversion cost?
 Well… this is one of the most commonly asked questions by people interested in a DIY van build.
 And the answer is: ‘it depends’.
 For more specifics and to help you get a better idea of what a van conversion costs, read this post: